japaneseTemmie/MusicBot.py-2.0/README.md

   Expected output: `ffmpeg version {VERSION}...`

+- Optional, but preferred if hosting on many guilds:

-- (Optional, but preferred) An internet connection with **high download/upload speeds**.
+  - An internet connection with **high download/upload speeds**.

-  (Minimum `100mbps DL`/`10mbps UL` for personal use, `1Gbps DL`/`~500mbps UL` for a moderate amount of guilds)
+    (Minimum `100mbps DL`/`10mbps UL` for personal use, `1Gbps+ DL`/`~500mbps+ UL` for a moderate amount of guilds)

-- (Optional, but preferred) A system with lots of RAM (>= 32GB) for many guilds.
+  - A system with lots of RAM (>= 32GB) for many guilds.

     The bot caches roles and playlists extensively for faster lookup and lower disk activity at the expense of using more RAM.

+  - A system with a powerful CPU (8+ Cores) for many guilds.

+    A powerful CPU is required for tasks like `yt-dlp` extraction, `FFmpeg` post-processing and `Discord` audio processing.

 Project was tested on the following software: `Python 3.12.3`, `FFmpeg 6.1` and `Linux Mint 22.1`